-- Deaths from unintentional drug overdoses now exceed motor vehicle crash deaths as the leading cause of death in Ohio and the United States
+Deaths from unintentional drug overdoses now exceed motor vehicle crash deaths as the leading cause of death in Ohio and the United States

-- One in 6 high school seniors report misusing prescription drugs within the past year, with nearly half of these medications being opioids
+One in 5 high school seniors report misusing prescription drugs within the past year, with nearly half of these medications being opioids

-- Highest risk for non-medical use of prescription opioids among adolescents occurs at age 16.
+Highest risk for non-medical use of prescription opioids among adolescents occurs at age 15.

-- Heroin-related death rates have nearly quadrupled over the past 14 years with a significant increase in the past 5 years.
+Opioid-related death rates have nearly quadrupled over the past 14 years with a significant increase in the past 5 years.

 Monitor, secure and properly dispose of prescription drugs.

-- Know where your drugs are.
+Know where your medications are.

-- Recognize appropriate time to transition off pain medication through discussion with healthcare provider.
+Recognize appropriate time to transition off pain medication through discussion with healthcare provider.

-- Parent removal and securing of unused prescription from child/ patient access once Transition from medication is complete.
+Parent removal and securing of unused prescription from child/ patient access once transition from medication is complete.

-- Do not flush un-used medications down the toilet unless otherwise instructed.
+Do not flush un-used medications down the toilet unless otherwise instructed.

 Emphasize with your children that drugs should be taken only legally, as prescribed by their physician and, as the parent, you should assume responsibility for dispensing any medications to your children.
-Also, reinforce with your child to never take another person’s drugs – it is both illegal and unsafe.
+Also, reinforce with your child to never take another person’s medications – it is both illegal and unsafe.